jerabaul29/OpenMetBuoy-v2021a/legacy_firmware/binaries/README.md

 ## steval_30minsgps_2hrswaves_30minsshortthermistors.bin

 steval_30minsgps_2hrswaves_30minsshortthermistors.bin: perform tracking with GPS, and wave measurements, and measurement of the temperature string composed of several DS18B20 sensors.
-The instrument MUST include an Adafruit ISM330DHCX + LIS3MDL FeatherWing or similar, ie both the ISM330DHCX and the LISM3MDL, over a qwiick switch, if not it will not work.
+The instrument is compatible with the STEVAL breakout boards alternative to the ISM330DHCX, ie the LSM6DSOX alone, without the extra magnetometer chip, over a qwiick switch.
 Perform GPS measurement and temperature measurement every 30 minutes, and waves measuremens every 2 hours.
 This supports up to 4 thermistors, which means smaller (hence the short name) thermistor packets than the one above which supports up to 8.
+Information about the orientation of the instrument during the temperature sensors measurements are not transmitted.

 ### steval_gps_waves_drifter.bin